csrs/csrs.github.io/projects.md

 There are a few things I would do differently next time I work on a project like this, first and foremost being that I would keep all the data and code I used.
 Unfortunately, I didn't do this for this project.
 Because of this, I've included notes under each of the slides with the information that I can remember.

+I am curious if these results are different in states that expanded Medicaid, versus those that haven't, and states that have the 60-day pregnancy/postpartum Medicaid expansion policy.

 I have no formal medical or epidemiology training so any connections or correlations I have made are just my own, based on the data sets that I used.
 I used the 2016 CDC Live Birth/Infant Death Linked File, which links together all birth and infant death records in the US for the year 2016.

 ![C4C image](/images/c4c1.png)